 B.A.
 (Hons.), Sociology and Criminology, University of Toronto

-Samantha Kwan is an Associate Professor and Director of Undergraduate Studies in Sociology.
+Samantha Kwan is an Associate Professor in Sociology.
 Professor Kwan teaches undergraduate and graduate courses on research methods, as well as the sociology of the body.
 Her research uses mixed methods (i.e., content analysis, quantitative surveys, and qualitative interviews) to examine the politics of embodiment.
 Specifically, she examines how individuals embody, resist, and negotiate body norms and conventions, and how social location shapes these negotiations.
-She is coauthor (with Jennifer Graves) of Framing Fat: Competing Constructions in Contemporary Culture (Rutgers University Press, 2013) and coeditor (with Chris Bobel) of Embodied Resistance: Challenging the Norms, Breaking the Rules (Vanderbilt University Press, 2011).
-With Rose Weitz she coedited The Politics of Women's Bodies, 4th edition (Oxford University Press, 2014).
-She is currently coediting (with Chris Bobel), Body Battlegrounds: Transgressions, Tensions, and Transformations (Vanderbilt University Press, forthcoming), and coauthoring (with Jennifer Graves), a book about authenticity, stigma, and cosmetic surgery.
-Professor Kwan’s research has been reported in, among other media outlets, the New York Times, Forbes, and USA Today.
+She is coauthor (with Jennifer Graves) of Framing Fat: Competing Constructions in Contemporary Culture (Rutgers University Press, 2013) and coeditor (with Chris Bobel) of Embodied Resistance: Challenging the Norms, Breaking the Rules ( Vanderbilt University Press, 2011) and Body Battlegrounds: Transgressions, Tensions, and Transformations (Vanderbilt University Press, 2019).
+With Rose Weitz she coedited The Politics of Women's Bodies , 4th edition (Oxford University Press, 2014).
+Her newest book (with Jennifer Graves) is titled Under the Knife: Cosmetic Surgery, Boundary Work, and the Pursuit of the Natural Fake (Temple University Press, 2020).
+Professor Kwan’s research and commentary have been reported in, among other media outlets, Forbes, the Huffington Post, Shape, New York Times, and USA Today.

 - Research Methods